kkochubey1/ossbuild/Main/GStreamer/MacOSX/MacPorts/README-custom.txt

 2) Cleaning-up step
 The folder with the required dylib and so files is <prefix>/lib.
 Inside lib you can delete all subfolders except gstreamer-0.10, which contains the plugins.
 All the files that are not either dylib and so can be deleted.
 Inside the plugins folder, all the files but the so can be deleted.
+When copying these files to another location for the post-processing steps, keep in mind that using the cp command from the terminal replaces the symbolic links by the files they point to.
+This doesn't happen when copying with Finder.

 3) Post-processing steps

+3.0) Make sure that you have write access to all the compiled files (it might not be the case if sudo was used with the build.py tool)
+> sudo chown -R <user name> <lib folder>
+> chmod -R +w <lib folder>

 3.1) If also needed, eliminate symbolic links using the removesymlinks.py tool:
 > ./removesymlinks.py --dir <lib folder>

+3.2) Remove dead dependencies (run twice to remove dependencies that were used only by dead dependencies).
+> ./removedeaddeps.py --dir ../0.10.35/i386/

-3.2) Replace absolute paths with relative paths using the replacepath.py tool.
+3.3) Replace absolute paths with relative paths using the replacepath.py tool.
 For base libs:

 > ./replacepath.py --old /opt/local/lib/ --new @loader_path/ --dir <lib folder>